blinklabs-io/docs/src/content/docs/guides/dingo/004-using-dingo-with-cardano-cli.md

 <br>

-For this example, we will name the binary file `cardano-cli`.
-To rename the binary and move to our `/usr/local/bin/` will we run the following:
+For this example, we will rename the binary to `cardano-cli` and move it to `/usr/local/bin/`:

 ⚠️ Adjust the file path and file name if needed.